Chrissy Teigen Roasts John Legend Over The Voice Finale Dinner Party Fail

-The Voice season 17 crowned its new winner on Tuesday, and John Legend decided to celebrate the major moment by inviting his fellow judges over for a dinner party.
+The Voice season 17 crowned its new winner on Tuesday, and John Legend decided to celebrate the major moment by inviting his fellow coaches over for a dinner party.
 There was just one problem: Chrissy Teigen didn't know the party was in honor of the finale.

 "I didn't know tonight was The Voice finale," she tweeted.
 "John invited everyone to dinner at the house after and I'm really f--king mad because I didn't make a f--king FINALE meal.
 I would have gotten a cake or something too??
 Who the f--k does this?
 U don't win The Voice then eat short ribs."